 Who can apply to reseal a Grant?

 Generally, the Executor named in the Will should apply for a reseal.
-If there is no Will, the person administering the estate will apply to reseal a Grant.
+If there is no Will, the person administering the estate will apply to reseal a foreign Grant.
+This person will be appointed according to the rules of intestacy.
 Alternatively, a beneficiary of the estate may be able to apply on behalf of the Executor or Administrator, but this may be more difficult, as they are not named on the Grant.

 If the Personal Representative has appointed an expert to administer the estate on their behalf, Title Research is happy to assist Solicitors and professional clients in applying to reseal a Grant; our global reach and efficiency can free up your valuable time for other matters.

 Which countries can you reseal a Grant of Probate in?

 In some jurisdictions, such as Hong Kong, it is only necessary to obtain a reseal of a Grant.
 In other jurisdictions, such as Jersey, you must complete a full Grant application and receive a new document from the courts in the relevant jurisdiction.
 We most commonly deal with reseals in Hong Kong and Malaysia.
 Generally, if the assets are held in a commonwealth country, it will be possible to reseal a Grant.
 Otherwise, a new Grant is likely required in the relevant jurisdiction.

 For example, the islands surrounding the UK – e.g. Jersey, Isle of Man, and Guernsey – will require a new Grant.
 Additionally, probate fees in these jurisdictions are reliant on the value of the assets and will not be fixed costs.
 Assets held in the US are also unable to be dealt with using a resealed Grant.

 Title Research maintains a network of international partner firms and can assist UK estate practitioners with obtaining or resealing Grants in the following jurisdictions:

 How do you reseal foreign Grants in England and Wales?